ZetCode

 C# List Find

-In this article we show how to find elements in C# with Find, FindLast, FindAll, FindIndex, and FindLastIndex methods.
+This tutorial illustrates how to locate elements in a C# List using the Find, FindLast, FindAll, FindIndex, and FindLastIndex methods.

 C# List Find

-The Find method returns the first element that matches the given predicate.
+The Find method retrieves the first element in a List that satisfies a specified condition, known as a predicate.

-A predicate is a single argument function that returns a boolean value.
+A predicate is a function that takes a single argument and returns a boolean value, indicating whether the element meets the condition.

 Program.cs